Gasp! The Hero

-In Renoir's World War One POW film La Grande Illusion, the French and German officers are friendly, with mutual acquaintances.
+- In Renoir's World War One POW film The Grand Illusion, the French and German officers are friendly, with mutual acquaintances.
 This is quite a common trope in prisoner-of-war movies, but it also has a political subtext.

 The reason given for their "Arrangement" is that they realised "they have more in common with their immediate opponents than their remote allies" and a certain acceptance of the inevitable, rather than ideological slippage.
 Aziraphale honestly believes in his cause and Crowley enjoys his work, but neither sees what they do as particularly important in determining the contest between Good and Evil.
 Both are also scared of the punishment leveled at dissenters by Heaven and Hell.

 Word of God states that they're now living together in a cottage somewhere.

 - In The Dresden Files Mother Summer and Mother Winter, the two most powerful queens of their respective fairy court live in the same cabin and get along fine, despite their respective courts being at war.

 - In Roger Zelazny's The Chronicles of Amber the bitter antagonists like nothing better than a good old natter.
 In effect the opposing, godlike immortal they are facing at swords length is still family, and killing them immediately would foreclose the news on plots, treachery, births, deaths and marriages.
 More generally the series features an unusual amount of civil interaction between characters in such deadly opposition that normally you would expect just threats and violence.

 This is mostly explained by the curse power that all Amberites have enabling them to karmically nuke their adversary if they get pissed enough.
 Therefore, they need to play everything as "strictly business" to avoid karmic nuclear war that would destroy Amber.
 Plus, they are all family.